RobWiederstein/hunting_licenses/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project tracks the prevalence of hunting in the U.S. over time.
+The project tracks the prevalence of hunting in the U.S. from 1960 to 2020.
+The decades long decline of hunting is described in the research and has long term implications for conservation of wildlife and its habitat.
+Through licensing fees and gun sales, hunters fund a large portion of conservation efforts at the state level.

 ### Built With